-- Original_Str: This is the actual string that is available in a column.
+- Original_Str: This is the actual one that is available in a column.

-- length: This is the length of a final string (after padding).
-If the final string is greater than this length value then extra characters will be trimmed.
-Remember, You can use Length function to calculate the string length.
+- length: This is the length of a final sentence (after padding).
+If the final one is greater than this length value, then extra characters trimmed.
+Remember, You can use the Length function to calculate the MySQL length.

-- Pad_String: String that you want to add to left side of the Original_Str
+- Pad_String: String that you want to add to the left side of the Original_Str

-In order to demonstrate this LPAD string function, We are going to use the customer details table data that we shown below
+To demonstrate this string LPAD function in MySQL, We are going to use the customer details table data that we shown below

 MySQL LPAD Function Example

-The LPAD Function in MySQL is used to pad the string expression to the left side of the original string.
-The following query will show multiple ways to use this function.
+The LPAD helps to pad the string expression to the left side of the original sentence.
+The following query shows multiple ways to use this.

 SELECT LPAD('World', 11, 'Hello '); -- It will trim the final one o length 8 SELECT LPAD('World', 8, 'Hello'); -- Let me use NULL value as input SELECT LPAD('World', 8, NULL); SELECT LPAD(NULL, 8, 'World');

-In this example, we are going to implement the string LPAD function on different columns in a table.
-Following statement will add Comp string to Education column, and attach dollar symbol to data present in yearly Income column.
+In this method example, we are going to implement it on different columns in a table.
+The following statement adds Comp word to the Education column.
+It attaches a dollar symbol to data present in the yearly Income column.